Hostage envoy says the U.S. can bring home two Americans detained in Russia

 Wall Street Journal reporter Evan Gershkovich and former U.S. Marine Paul Whelan are among dozens of American citizens who are wrongfully detained or imprisoned by foreign governments.
 Russian authorities arrested Gershkovich on March 29 during a reporting trip to the provincial city of Yekaterinburg and accused him of spying.
 Wehlan has been jailed since the end of 2018, also on espionage charges.

-"We will bring Paul Whelan and Evan Gershkovich home," Carstens tells NPR's Steve Inskeep on Morning Edition.
+"We will bring Paul Whelan and Evan Gershkovich home," Roger Carstens, the special U.S. envoy for hostage affairs, tells NPR's Steve Inskeep on Morning Edition.

 Carstens, who was appointed in 2020 during the Trump administration, has worked on high-profile cases that include the prisoner swap that led to the return of WNBA star Brittney Griner.
 Griner was arrested last year at a Moscow airport and detained for nearly 10 months on drug-related charges.